 - Receipts and Invoices: Be sure to preserve any receipts or invoices for expenses you incur as a result of the injury including transportation costs, domestic help, and/or childcare.

 At The Law Offices of Richard J. Serpe, PC, we are proud to represent those who have suffered injuries or lost family members in car accidents involving defective guardrails.
 We accept cases from all across the United States.
-To schedule a free consultation, text or call us at 877-544-5323, or send us a message online.
+To schedule a free consultation call us at 877-544-5323, or send us a message online.